Leaves of Grass: Initial publication, 1855

-The first edition contained no table of contents, and none of the poems had a title.
-Early advertisements appealed to "lovers of literary curiosities" as an oddity.
-Sales of the book were few, but Whitman was not discouraged.
+The 1855 edition contained no table of contents, and none of the poems had a title.
+Early advertisements appealed to "lovers of literary curiosities", quoting an excerpt from Charles A. Dana's review in the New York Tribune.
+Sales of Whitman's book were few, but the poet was not discouraged.
+This was the edition that introduced his poems "Song of Myself", "I Sing the Body Electric", and "There Was a Child Went Forth".

-One paper-bound copy was sent to Emerson, who had initially inspired its creation.
-Emerson responded with a letter of heartfelt thanks, writing, "I find it the most extraordinary piece of wit and wisdom America has yet contributed."
+Whitman sent one paper-bound copy of the 1855 Leaves of Grass to Emerson, who had inspired its creation.
+He responded with a letter of heartfelt thanks, writing, "I find it the most extraordinary piece of wit and wisdom America has yet contributed."
 He went on, "I am very happy in reading it, as great power makes us happy."
 The letter was printed in the New York Tribune—without the writer's permission—and caused an uproar among prominent New England men of letters, including Henry David Thoreau and Amos Bronson Alcott, who were some of the few Transcendentalists who agreed with Emerson's letter and his statements regarding Leaves of Grass.

-The first edition was very small and collected only twelve unnamed poems in 95 pages.
-Whitman once said he intended the book to be small enough to be carried in a pocket.
-"That would tend to induce people to take me along with them and read me in the open air: I am nearly always successful with the reader in the open air", he explained.
+The first edition was a slim volume, consisting of only 95 pages.
+Whitman once said he intended the book to be small enough to be carried in a pocket: "That would tend to induce people to take me along with them and read me in the open air: I am nearly always successful with the reader in the open air", he explained.
 About 800 copies were printed, though only 200 were bound in its trademark green cloth cover.
 The only American library known to have purchased a copy of the first edition was in Philadelphia.
-The poems of the first edition, which were given titles in later issues, included:
+The twelve first edition poems, given titles in later editions, included: